csaden/csaden.github.io/datavis/_posts/2015-08-14-The-World's-Population-Part-1.md

 <img src='../../assets/datavis/un_world_pop3.png' alt='Most populous countries, bn'>

 Finally, the third graphic shows the rank (vertical position of a country) and the population (length of the colored, horizontal bar) in billions of the most populous countries.
 The last graphic is particularly interesting since it includes data from the year 1950; this graphic shows past, present, and future data.
-Even with the addition of 1950 in the third graphic, I would say that overall these graphics are addressing the question "What will the world's population look like in 2050?".
+Even with the addition of 1950 in the third graphic, I would say that overall these graphics are addressing the question "How will the world's population change from 2015 to 2050?".

 ## The Data